Vaccine FAQs and member information

 - If a provider has written approval for general medical care of a minor on file, separate consent from a parent or guardian is not required.
 However, the provider may still request it.

 - The county of San Francisco allows children 12 and older to receive the COVID-19 vaccine without parental consent.
-However, the healthcare provider administering the vaccine must first attempt to contact the child's parent or legal guardian to give them an opportunity to object.
+However, the healthcare provider giving the vaccine must first attempt to contact the child's parent or legal guardian to give them a chance to object.